-In response to the distinct training needs among Southern Baptists, the Seminary offers the following programs: associate, bachelor of arts, bachelor of science, master of arts, master of divinity, doctor of ministry, and doctor of philosophy.
-The following degrees are offered at the Northeast campus: associate of occupational studies, master of arts, and master of divinity.
-A certificate program is also available to students attending the Northeast campus.
+In response to the distinct training needs among Southern Baptists, the Seminary offers the following programs: Associate, Bachelor of Arts, Bachelor of Science, Master of Arts, Master of Divinity, Doctor of Ministry, and Doctor of Philosophy.

 Mid-America Baptist Theological Seminary desires to glorify Jesus Christ as Lord and Savior.
 This purpose is achieved by: